 * Keep in mind that, regardless of which solvent is used, the paint should still be fresh or wet when these solvents are applied for cleaning purposes; the effect of both diminishes once the paint has dried on a brush or roller.

-The purity and low toxicity of mineral spirits allow it to expand its role well well beyond a small paint job.
-Mineral spirits can be used to remove paint as well as oils, tar, or gunk from larger surface areas: like garden shears and saws, metal and wood worktops, even concrete floors.
+The purity and low toxicity of mineral spirits allow it to expand its role well beyond a small paint job.
+Mineral spirits can be used to remove paint as well as oils, tar, or gunk from larger surface areas such as garden shears and saws, metal and wood worktops, and even concrete floors.
 While paint thinner, too, can be applied to metal, wood, or concrete without damaging it, its higher toxicity and its emission of more noxious fumes make it unsuitable for use as a cleaner for large surface areas—best to save it for spot treatments.

 All paint thinners are solvent-based (not water-based) and therefore intended for use only with oil-based paints.
 Using either to thin or clean off water-based latex paint might separate the paint pigment from the paint solvents during a thinning application or fail to dissolve it from utensils during a cleaning application.
-When thinning or cleaning tools covered in latex paint, you should instead use plain water or a specially-formulated latex-based paint thinner (e.g. Thin-X Latex Paint Thinner).
+When thinning or cleaning tools covered in latex paint, you should instead use plain water or a specially formulated latex-based paint thinner (e.g. Thin-X Latex Paint Thinner).

 These two substances are not the same.
 Mineral spirits is distilled, purified petroleum, whereas acetone is an organic compound—a ketone found naturally occurring in plants, trees, and even our own bodies.

 Can I use paint thinner instead of mineral spirits?

 You can use any form of paint thinner to reduce the viscosity of paint or remove paint from painting implements.
 Mineral spirits are generally less toxic, but other paint removers might have been paint-removing abilities.